Elizabeth, New Jersey: Elmora Hills

 The northwestern part of Elmora is known as Elmora Hills.
 It is a strongly middle- to upper-middle-class neighborhood.
 Originally called Shearerville, the name Elmora came from the developers of the area, the El Mora Land Company.
-This area was annexed from Union, returning to Elizabeth in the early part of the 20th century.
+This area was annexed from Union Township, returning to Elizabeth in the early part of the 20th century.
 This was done to increase the city's tax base as major improvements to infrastructure were necessary at the time.

 Frog Hollow

-Frog Hollow is a small community of homes east of Atlantic Street, west of the Arthur Kill, and south of Elizabeth Avenue.
-Its name is derived from the excellent frog catching in its marshes as well as the excellent oyster and fishing of the past.
+Frog Hollow is a small community of homes east of Atlantic Street, west of the Arthur Kill and south of Elizabeth Avenue.
+Its name is derived from the frogs that could be caught in its marshes as well as the oyster and fishing of the past.
 The area expanded east and includes the area formerly known as Helltown.
 Helltown included many of the docks and shipyards, as well as several drydocks.
 The area's developer was Edward N. Kellogg, who also laid out the neighborhood in Keighry Head.
-Frog Hollow contains older-style, affordable homes, rentals, and some quality restaurants in a working-class community.
+Frog Hollow contains older-style, more affordable homes, rentals, and some quality restaurants in a working-class community.
 The statue honoring former Mayor Mack on Elizabeth Avenue is a landmark in the community.
 Frog Hollow is also convenient to the Veteran's Memorial Waterfront Park.

 Keighry Head

 Its name is attributed to James Keighry of the Isle of Kerry, Ireland.
-He was a notable resident who owned a business facing the square formed at the junction of Jackson, Madison, Chestnut and Magnolia Avenues.
+He owned a business facing the square formed at the junction of Jackson, Madison, Chestnut and Magnolia Avenues.
 The approximate borders of this neighborhood extended north from East Grand Street to Flora Street and from Walnut to Division Street.
 Developed by Edward N. Kellogg, many of the streets were named after family and friends.
-Keighry Head is located close to Midtown, containing affordable one and two-family homes, and apartment houses, convenient to the Midtown shopping district, and transportation.
+Keighry Head is located close to Midtown, containing affordable one and two-family homes, and apartment houses, convenient to the Midtown shopping district and transportation.